th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 If you're in a hurry, this is the TL;DR: We spent 4-5 years researching RINA in EU-funded projects and understand its concepts and ideas very well.
-However, we looked beyond the premises and the us-vs-them mentality of the RINA community and areas for improvement and further simplification.
+However, we looked beyond the premises and the us-vs-them mentality of the RINA community and found areas for improvement and further simplification.
 And more than a couple of things in RINA that are just plain-old wrong.
 While RINA insiders may suggest that Ouroboros is 'RINA-inspired' or use some other phrasing that insinuates our prototype is an inferior design or some watered down version of RINA: it is not, to the contrary, Ouroboros is the diamond to RINA's graphite.

 And a quick note here: Ouroboros _the network prototype_ has no relation to Ouroboros _the Proof-of-Stake protocol_ in the Cardano